chrismaltby/gb-studio-site/content/docs/scripting.md

 ## Variable Events

+Your game has 512 variables that can be shared across all the scripts in your game. <span class="new">New in 1.2.0</span> Additionally every _Actor_, _Trigger_ and _Scene_ has 4 local variables that can only be accessed by that specific entity.
+Local variables are useful for keeping track of state specific to an entity such as how many times you have spoken to a character or if a treasure chest is open or closed.

 - **Variable: Set To 'True'**
   Set the value of the specified variable to _true_.
   <img src="/img/events/variable-true.png" class="event-preview" />